SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

           print(3)
       #endif

-You can combine compilation conditions using the logical operators ``&&``, ``||``, and ``!`` and use parentheses for grouping.
+You can combine and negate compilation conditions using the logical operators ``&&``, ``||``, and ``!`` and use parentheses for grouping.
 These operators have the same associativity and precedence as the